 - 1. Requirements for Action - a.
 Unless a higher vote is required by provisions of the City Charter, the City Code or otherwise by law, the affirmative votes of at least five Members of the City Council shall be required: - (i) for the City Council to take action on an item of business; - (ii) to pass any Ordinance, Resolution or motion; or - (iii) to make or approve any order for the payment of money requiring City Council approval. - b.
-Any Ordinance declared by the City Council to be necessary as an emergency measure and containing a statement of the facts constituting such emergency as provided in City Charter Article III, Section 32 (g)(2) may be introduced and adopted at one and the same meeting if passed by at least six affirmative votes.
+Any Ordinance declared by the City Council to be necessary as an emergency measure and containing a statement of the facts constituting such emergency as provided in the City Charter may be introduced and adopted at one and the same meeting if passed by at least six affirmative votes.